aws-samples/amazon-eks-security-immersion-day/content/12-image-security/1-amazon-ecr-security-controls/2-iam-role-policies/index.en.md

 }
 ```

-10. List images in the ECR repository `team-b/alpine` using **ecr_access_teama_role** role permissions.
+10. List images in the ECR repository `team-b/alpine` using IAM role **ecr_access_teama_role** permissions.
 The role doesn't give any permissions on the ECR repo, the request is implicitly denied.

 ```bash
 aws ecr list-images \